waffle-iron/docs/source/redis.rst

 .. sourcecode:: bash

     name=redis-sink
-    connect.redis.sink.key.mode=FIELDS
-    connect.redis.sink.keys=firstName,lastName
-    connect.redis.sink.fields=firstName,lastName,age,salary=income
     connect.redis.connection.host=localhost
     connect.redis.connection.port=6379
     connector.class=com.datamountaineer.streamreactor.connect.redis.sink.RedisSinkConnector
     tasks.max=1
     topics=person_redis
+    connect.redis.export.route.query=INSERT INTO TABLE1 SELECT * FROM person_redis

 This configuration defines:

 1. The name of the sink.
-2. The key mode.
-There are three available modes: SINK_RECORD, FIELDS and GENERIC.
-SINK_RECORD, uses the SinkRecord.keyValue as the redis row key, FIELDS, combines the specified payload (kafka connect Struct instance) fields to make up the redis row key ,GENERIC, combines the kafka topic, offset and partition to build the redis row key.
-3. The fields to extract from the source topics payload to form the Redis key.
-4. The fields to extract from the source topic payload to write to Redis.
-5. The name of the redis host to connect to.
+2. The name of the redis host to connect to.
-6. The redis port to connect to.
+3. The redis port to connect to.
-7. The sink class.
+4. The sink class.
-8. The max number of tasks the connector is allowed to created.
-Should not be greater than the number of partitions in the source topicsotherwise tasks will be idle.
+5. The max number of tasks the connector is allowed to created.
+Should not be greater than the number of partitions in the source topics otherwise tasks will be idle.
-9. The source kafka topics to take events from.
+6. The source kafka topics to take events from.
+7. The field mappings, topic mappings and fields to use a the row key.

 Starting the Sink Connector (Standalone)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~